How gun control and gay rights became key to selling jeans

 There’s another trend working to AE’s advantage: Unlike millennials, who embraced e-commerce in all its forms and have long been abandoning brick-and-mortar shopping, Gen Zers see things a little differently.
 They grew up with shopping online as the norm, watching their parents buy groceries on Instacart and school supplies on Amazon.
 For them, it’s the store that’s the novelty.

 A study out last year found 98 percent preferred the in-store experience over online.
-Kessler says that if AE focuses on making the in-person shopping experience even more fun, it will be at a powerful advantage because it already has a network of nearly a thousand stores.
+Kessler says that if AE focuses on making the in-person shopping experience even more fun, it will be at a powerful advantage because it already has a network of nearly 1,000 stores.
 Unlike many brands, who see their retail footprint as a liability, Kessler sees it as a huge opportunity to build an even deeper relationship with its customers.

 AE has been tinkering with new concepts to make stores interesting.
-In its Union Square/NYC store—which it calls AE Studio—it installed a wall of washing machines to allow customers to do a load of laundry for free while hanging out with friends or studying in a lounge seating area.
-It also set up a ‘maker’s shop’ where customers can modify their jeans with patches and other alterations to make one-of-a-kind pieces.
+In its Union Square/NYC store–which it calls AE Studio–it installed a wall of washing machines to allow customers to do a load of laundry for free while hanging out with friends or studying in a lounge seating area.
+It also set up a “maker’s shop” where customers can modify their jeans with patches and other alterations to make one-of-a-kind pieces.
 And a gallery there features American Eagle collaborations with other designers and artists.

 As Gen Zers leave college, get jobs, and have more disposable income, the world is going to be watching them closely to see if they continue to respond to brands that reflect their liberal and inclusive politics, and give them a platform to express themselves.